-2. ISD Conclusion
+3. ISD Conclusion

-SCE can reasonably tender a draft GIA by and the second of the draft GIA should be executed and/or filed at FERC no later than and will include the earliest ISD and COD as identified in Table H.1.
+SCE can reasonably tender a draft GIA by Exercise.
+The draft GIA should be executed and/or filed at FERC no later than Exercise and will include the earliest ISD and COD as identified in Table H.1.